MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 You can setup `declare namespace JSX` to avoid this error.

-That is applied in this project - see [shim-jsx.ts](/src/shim-jsx.ts).

-You have to be **explicit** with the HTML tags you are going use.
+You do have to be **explicit** with the HTML tags you are using.
 Plus you'll have to add a Deno ignore line for the `any` parts.

+This approach is applied in this project - see [shim-jsx.ts](/src/shim-jsx.ts).
+This is imported in [App.tsx](/src/App.tsx).

+This also works a level higher in [server.jsx](/server.jsx) (as `.tsx`), but then boilerplate app setup that was copied to that script needs to be ignored or have types set, so its not worth it.
+Same for the static module.

 #### Alternate naming